Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 While calculating the error(E) we add the absolute value of the coefficients of the model.

-In simple model case, we have 2 coefficients w_1, w_2
+In simple model case, we have 2 coefficients w_1, w_2 then,

 **TotalError = E + |w_1| + |w_2|**

-In Complex model case, lets say have 5 coefficients w_1, w_2, w_3, w_4, w_5
+In Complex model case, lets say have 5 coefficients w_1, w_2, w_3, w_4, w_5 then,

 **TotalError = E + |w_1| + |w_2| + |w_3| + |w_4| + |w_5|**